-In October 2020, we entered into the Loan and Security Agreement with Oxford and SVB, which was amended in November 2022, for \$100 million of which \$25.0 million from Tranche 1 was received in October 2020 and \$25.0 million from Tranche 2 was received in December 2021 (Note 13).
+On February 10, 2025, we entered into the Amended and Restated Loan and Security Agreement with Oxford for up to \$200 million of which \$25.0 million from Tranche 1 was received in October 2020 and \$25.0 million from Tranche 2 was received in December 2021 (see Note 13).
+The Amended and Restated Loan and Security Agreement consolidates the existing outstanding loan tranches solely with Oxford.